Cyber Insurance For Hair & Beauty Salons

 What limit should my salon get for Cyber Insurance?

 As brokers we can’t tell you what limit to get but we can give you some general advice.
-The average cyber claim is roughly around $250,000 and with cyber incidents on the rise, we normally recommend getting at least $1,000,000.
+The average cyber claim varies between insurers, with some insurers telling us it's roughly $50,000 and others telling us it's more, however with cyber incidents rapidly on the rise, we normally recommend getting at least $1,000,000.

 How do I get a Cyber Insurance Quote for my Salon?